sleeptoken/zettelkasten/Remote Thought/Git forensics & pushing to a remote repo.md

 `git checkout commit-id` - to checkout a particular commit `git tag` - to check the tags
 `git show tag-name` - to see specific tags
+`git show commit-id`  - to see a particular commit

 To push to a remote repo
 	- Check if .gitignore file exits and if it does then check what it is set to ignore